 When playing an Opinion card, try to set a vision without being overly tactical.
 That will give the team a chance to figure out the best ways to get

-As the discussions get bigger and/or more complex, three roles join The Meeting Host.
+As the discussions get bigger and/or more complex, role cards join The Meeting Host.

 The Parking Lot Attendant helps the team stay on topic, keeping the meeting’s purpose and agenda clearly visible.
 Any good ideas that don’t relate to the goals go into a visible “Parking Lot” on a whiteboard or post-its.
 At the end of the meeting, the Attendant asks the group to assign the parking lot items that need following up.